 Real-world experience always triumphs over theoretical understanding.

-As a consequence, honors will only affect your first and maybe second job applications.
-Honors, on the other hand, will be only a lovely title that no one will notice.
+As a consequence, honours will only affect your first and maybe second job applications.
+Honours, on the other hand, will be only a lovely title that no one will notice.

 Third-party verification isn’t a good idea.
 To show that you are capable of accomplishing challenging things, you must want accolades.